Neural Protocol (NRP) Price Tops $0.0000 on Exchanges

 Buying and Selling Neural Protocol

-Neural Protocol can be traded on the following cryptocurrency exchanges: Hotbit and Bilaxy.
-It is usually not presently possible to purchase alternative cryptocurrencies such as Neural Protocol directly using U.S. dollars.
-Investors seeking to trade Neural Protocol should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Neural Protocol using one of the exchanges listed above.
+Neural Protocol can be bought or sold on these cryptocurrency exchanges: Bilaxy and Hotbit.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Neural Protocol directly using US dollars.
+Investors seeking to acquire Neural Protocol should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Neural Protocol using one of the exchanges listed above.

 Receive News & Updates for Neural Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Neural Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.